 Prior to working at the SBA, Dr. Moutray was the dean of the School of Business Administration at Robert Morris College in Chicago, Ill. (now Robert Morris University of Illinois).
 Under his leadership, the business school had rapid growth, both adding new programs and new campuses.
 He began the development of an MBA program that began accepting students after his departure and created a Business Institute for students to work with local businesses on classroom projects and internships.

 Dr. Moutray is a former board member of the National Association for Business Economics (NABE).
 He is also the former president and chairman of the National Economists Club, the local NABE chapter for Washington, D.C.
-He holds a Ph.D. in economics from Southern Illinois University at Carbondale and bachelor’s and master’s degrees in economics from Eastern Illinois University.
-In 2007, he was named a distinguished alumnus by Lake Land College in Mattoon, Ill., where he earned his associate’s degree in business administration.
-In 2014, he will receive an Outstanding Alumni Award from Eastern Illinois University.
+He holds a Ph.D. in economics from Southern Illinois University at Carbondale and bachelor's and master's degrees in economics from Eastern Illinois University.
+In 2007, he was named a distinguished alumnus by Lake Land College in Mattoon, Ill., where he earned his associate's degree in business administration, and in 2014, he received an Outstanding Graduate Alumni Award from Eastern Illinois University.